 Best extravagant gaming headset

-The new A50’s biggest improvement is the battery.
-The new model overcomes a long-running weak spot and packs in 12 to 15 hours of life—enough to get you through even a long day of gaming.
-Better yet, it features gyroscopes in the ears that allow it to detect whether you’ve set it down.
-It automatically shuts off ten seconds later if so, and then turns back and connects to your PC on once you pick it back up.
+Okay, so Astro: The A50’s a few years old now, but still an excellent wireless headset.
+Astro’s biggest improvement with the latest refresh was the battery, overcoming a long-running weak spot and packing 12 to 15 hours of life—enough to get you through even a long day of gaming.
+Better yet, it features gyroscopes in the ears that detect whether you’ve set it down.
+It automatically shuts off 10 seconds later if so, and then seamlessly powers back on and connects to your PC when you pick it back up.
 Its base station also serves as a charger, a nice mix of function and beauty.

 What keeps it from being the stand-out winner are several annoyances.
 For starters, the A50 uses the 5GHz band, which means the range isn’t great.
 Even sitting at my computer, I occasionally noticed interference.
-A built-in battery also means you’re stuck attaching it to your PC with a MicroUSB cable while you play, if you somehow forgot to charge it.
-And the audio, while quite good and superior to the Siberia 800, still is easily outdone by $300 headphones.
+A built-in battery also means that if you do forget to charge it, you’re stuck attaching it to your PC with a MicroUSB cable while you play.
+And the audio, while quite good and superior to the Arctis Pro Wireless, still is easily outdone by $300 headphones.
+(Read our full review.)

-Accordingly, the Siberia 800 retains its spot on this list.
-Though the Astro A50 sounds better and is more comfortable, this headset’s been a favorite of mine for a while—mostly because of its battery system.
-Rather than charging the battery in the headset, the Siberia 800 instead allows you to swap between two removable packs.
-One can power the headset for up to 20 hours while the other charges in the side of the base station.
+And yes, SteelSeries maintains a place on the list, with the new Arctis Pro Wireless bumping its predecessor, the Siberia 800.
+Though the Astro A50 sounds better, this headset’s been a favorite of mine for a while—mostly because of its battery system.
+Rather than charging the battery in the headset, the Arctis Pro Wireless instead allows you to swap between two removable packs.
+One can power the headset for up to 12 hours while the other charges in the side of the base station.
 There’s literally no way you can run out of battery in the middle of gaming.

 The base station is also functional, allowing you to adjust EQ, chat mix, and other audio tweaks on the fly with a simple OLED display.
 No software’s needed.
-It’s also much smaller than Astro’s base station, which takes up a hefty portion of your desk.
-The headset range is better with the Siberia 800, too, since it uses the 2.4GHz band, which has better penetration.
+SteelSeries has closed the gap on audio fidelity too, and while Astro still has an edge, the Arctis Pro Wireless sounds much better than its Siberia 800 predecessor.

 How we tested